rafalp/misago_docker/README.md

 ### Enable Sentry

-You can also create account on Sentry (https://sentry.io) and enable it on your side using `./appctl sentry`.
-Sentry provides fancy web interface browsing Misago's logs, and will send e-mail with notifications when your users experience errors or edit their profile details, which is possible source of forum spam.
+You can also create account on Sentry (https://sentry.io) and enable it on your site using `./appctl sentry`.
+Sentry provides fancy web interface for browsing Misago's logs, and will send you e-mail with notifications when your users experience errors or edit their profile details, which is possible source of forum spam.

 ### Speed up Redis

 Misago uses Redis for caching and tasks queue.
 To get most performance out of it, you will have to make sure that you have `Transparent Huge Pages (THP)` support disabled in your kernel.
-To fix this issue run the command `echo never > /sys/kernel/mm/transparent_hugepage/enabled` as root, and add it to your `/etc/rc.local` in order to retain the setting after a reboot.
+To do that run the command `echo never > /sys/kernel/mm/transparent_hugepage/enabled` as root, and add it to your `/etc/rc.local` in order to retain the setting after a reboot.
 Docker Redis container must be restarted after THP is disabled, but you can simply run `./appctl restart` for same effect.

 Upgrading to newer version
 --------------------------

-To upgrade to newer version, simply run `git pull` followed by `./apctl upgrade`.
+To upgrade to newer version, go to `misago_docker` directory and run `git pull` and followed by `./apctl upgrade`.
 This will get latest code from github, rebuild Docker containers and update Misago (and other services) to latest minor releases.

+You may have to setup git credentials on your machine for `git pull` to work, but entering git password is not required.

 Backup and restore